ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 1. We infer the type of the head of the application, `(:) :: forall a. a -> [a] -> [a]`.
 2. We expose two arguments, which leads to the type `alpha -> [alpha] -> [alpha]` where `alpha` is a fresh unification variable.
-3. Now we do *quick look* by checking the "simple" expressions against those types:
+3. Now we do *quick look* by checking the simple expressions against those types:
-  a. `\x -> x` is not "simple", so nothing is done.
+  a. `\x -> x` is not simple, so nothing is done.
   b. `ids :: [forall a. a -> a]` is checked against `[alpha]`.
 Since `alpha` is under a type constructor different than arrow, `alpha` *must* be `forall a. a -> a` for the expression to type check.
 4. The result of quick look is thus `alpha := forall a. a -> a`.
 This means that the second, real type checking phase must check:
   a. `\x -> x` against `forall a. a -> a`,